BQSKit/bqskit-tutorial/README.md

 ## Installation and Setup

-This tutorial requires a recent version of [Python](https://www.python.org/) (3.8+) to be installed alongside the following Python packages:
+This tutorial requires a recent version of [Python](https://www.python.org/) (3.9+) to be installed alongside the following Python packages:

 - BQSKit
 - Qiskit
-- SciPy
 - Jupyter

-- OpenFermion
+Some of the notebooks may require additional packages and will provide this information in their introduction.

 To install Python, visit their [download page](https://www.python.org/downloads/) and follow the instructions for your system.